Skip to main content

 Mesh (active-active)โ€‹

-In this example, each datacenter ships to all the others but not to itself.
+In the following examples, each datacenter ships to all the others but not to itself.

 xdr {